goncalo-oliveira/rest-client/README.md

 var todo = response.Content;
 ```

-In both scenarios you will always have access to the response status code and headers.
+In both scenarios you will have access to the response status code and headers.

 ## Polymorphic JSON Serialization

-The client by default uses Microsoft's JSON serializer, thus, there is limited support for polymorphic serialization and deserialization is not supported at all.
+The client by default uses Microsoft's JSON serializer, therefore, there is limited support for polymorphic serialization and deserialization is not supported at all.
 You can find more in [this article](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-polymorphism) where you will also find a few workarounds, including writing a custom converter.

 If you rather use [Newtonsoft's Json.NET](https://www.newtonsoft.com/json) (or any other), you can easilly write a custom serializer.
 Here's an example for Newtonsoft's